North Korean defectors: Gender in migration

 There is a disproportionate number of women who escape North Korea due to human trafficking across the North Korean-Chinese border.
 A 2020 study found that due to food shortages in North Korea, women have been going further out to obtain food.
 "The moment they cross the border — and sometimes when they are still in North Korea — refugee women are tapped by marriage brokers and pimps involved in human trafficking."
 The preference for male babies in China, especially in rural areas, led to a disproportionate number of males, leading to a need for more marriage-age women.
-These women are trafficked across the border and sold to Chinese men in these rural areas to satisfy this need.
+These women are trafficked across the border and sold to Chinese men.
 This, however, has caused significant mental health issues for these refugees and often prevents them from escaping to safer areas.

 By destination

 South Korea

 South Korea's Ministry of Unification is a government organization that is in charge of preparing for a future reunification between North and South Korea.
 It is responsible for north–south relations including economic trade, diplomacy, and communication, and education of reunification, which involves spreading awareness in schools and among the public sphere.
 The Ministry of Unification is thus the main organization that manages North Korean defectors in South Korean territory by establishing admission processes and resettlement policies.
 It also has regional sub-organs called Hana Centers that help defectors in their day-to-day life for a more smooth transition into South Korean society.
-The number of defectors since the 1950–1953 Korean War is more than 26,000.
+According to the Ministry of Unification, the cumulative number of North Korean defectors who have resettled in South Korea reached 34,538 as of the end of 2025.
 Military defections across the heavily fortified demilitarized zone (DMZ) are few in number, with only 20 defectors since 1996.

 Under the South Korean Constitution, North Korea is viewed as an illegal occupier of the Korean peninsula.
 As such, under South Korean law, all North Koreans are citizens of the Republic of Korea, so they are granted citizenship status almost immediately upon entering the country.
 This causes issues for North Korean refugees hoping to gain refugee or asylum status in the United States.
 Their citizenship status in South Korea blocked them from receiving immigration status, until 2004 in the United States, because they were considered to be resettled and no longer qualified for refugee status.